Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 1. High Blood Pressure

 High blood pressure happens when your blood pressure is higher than normal.
-Your blood pressure is given by two numbers the systolic pressure (how hard your heart pumps blood to your body) and the diastolic pressure (the blood flow’s pressure on the veins).
+Your blood pressure is given by the systolic pressure (how hard your heart pumps blood to your body) and the diastolic pressure (the blood flow’s pressure on the veins).

 Normal blood pressure is 90/60 mmHg to 120/80 mmHg.
 On the other hand, high blood pressure is above 140/90 mmHg.

-In a study done on 415 participants, they were divided into three groups: those that took 3,450 mg of sodium (high intake), those that took 2,300 mg of sodium (intermediate), and those that took 1,150 mg of sodium (low).
+In a study done on 415 participants, they were divided into three groups: those who took 3,450 mg of sodium (high intake), those that took 2,300 mg of sodium (intermediate), and those that took 1,150 mg of sodium (low).

 2. Kidney Disease